How immunotherapy can affect your diabetes

 Immunotherapy drugs that affect your blood sugar include:

-The side effects of some immunotherapy drugs can be worse if you have diabetes.
+The side effects of some drugs can be worse if you have diabetes.
 Your cancer doctor or specialist nurse can give you more information.

-Controlling your blood sugar when having immunotherapy
+Managing your blood sugar level when having immunotherapy

 • start using insulin as well as taking tablets